opendrc/opendrc/docs/manual.md

 The overall comparing idea is as follows:

-1. read the violation information from the klayout TXT file
+1. Read the violation information from the klayout TXT file
-2. for each violation in our output, check whether it is in the **Klayout** TXT file.
+2. For each violation in our output, check whether it is in the **Klayout** TXT file.
 If it is, delete it from the klayout TXT file and it is a true violation.
 If it is not, it is a false positive.